The Uncommon Usa Telescoping Flagpole (Review)

 For the base mount option, build a 2-3 foot square form with wood boards.
 Reinforce with rebar, then fill with concrete to make a heavy pad.
 Allow a full 72 hours for the concrete to fully cure before mounting.

-Pole Installation Basics
+Pole Installation Basics:

 Base mount poles utilize Uncommon's steel Base Plate Stand.
 Bolt this heavy steel plate to the concrete pad.
 Then insert the pole and use set screws to lock it in place at the desired height.
-Wall mount poles use a similar steel bracket lag bolted securely to the building.Â
+Wall mount poles use a similar steel bracket lag bolted securely to the building.

-Got Accessories?
+Got Any Accessories?

 Don't forget to show off Old Glory the right way and outfit your new flagpole per official US flag code protocol.
 That starts with a gold eagle ornament on top to catch the wind.
 Snap hooks also make raising and lowering easier than a fixed pulley.
 And a quality braided rope halyard prevents bindings and fraying.